hildjj/basura/README.md

 Generate trash JavaScript.
 This is useful for testing libraries and APIs.

-The strings that are generated are random, but every string comes from a single Unicode script, so they at least look vauguely interesting.
+The strings that are generated are random, but every string comes from a single Unicode script, so they at least look vaguely interesting.

 ## Install